CodeYourFuture/syllabus-archive/js-core/lesson1.md

 > **Exercise**
+>
-Write a for loop that loops over the numbers from 1 to 100, printing only every second number.
+> Write a for loop that loops over the numbers from 1 to 100, printing only every second number.
 So it should return `2, 4, 6, 8, 10...`.

+> **Exercise**
+>
+> Write a for loop that prints out all the numbers between 1 and 100 divisble by 5.
+>
+> See if you can think or more than one way to solve this.

+> **Exercise**
+>
+> Write a for loop that prints out the sum of all the numbers between 1 and 100.

 # Functions